leechristophermurray/parquetframe/docs/adr/0002-make-phase2-default-api.md

 ## Context and Problem Statement

 ParquetFrame Phase 2 has been successfully implemented with a robust multi-engine architecture supporting pandas, Polars, and Dask.
-However, users must explicitly import `parquetframe.core_v2` to access these capabilities, creating a confusing developer experience:
+However, users must explicitly import `parquetframe.core` to access these capabilities, creating a confusing developer experience:

-1. **Namespace Confusion**: Having both `parquetframe` (Phase 1) and `parquetframe.core_v2` (Phase 2) creates uncertainty about which API to use
+1. **Namespace Confusion**: Having both `parquetframe` (Phase 1) and `parquetframe.core` (Phase 2) creates uncertainty about which API to use
 2. **Discovery Problem**: New users may not realize Phase 2 exists and miss out on performance improvements
 3. **Migration Friction**: The "v2" suffix suggests experimental/unstable status despite Phase 2 being production-ready
 4. **Documentation Complexity**: Maintaining parallel documentation for Phase 1 and Phase 2 increases cognitive load